Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 To make maintenance easier, the most-frequently-updated stanzas are usually placed at the top.
 But that's a convention, not a rule.

-Exception: `do` blocks such as `preflight` may enclose a block of pure Ruby code.
+Exception: `do` blocks such as `postflight` may enclose a block of pure Ruby code.
 Lines within that block follow a procedural (order-dependent) paradigm.